TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 If you've got  suggestions on how I could further improvise on the architectural / configurational aspects, please feel free to drop a message on tanishka.marrott@gmail.com.
 I'd love to hear your thoughts on this!

 ### Credit Attribution
-Special thanks to [AWS](https://aws.amazon.com/) for providing an excellent tutorial that served as the foundation for this project.
-The original tutorial, [https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html], was instrumental in guiding the implementation of the base architecture.
+Special thanks to [AWS](https://aws.amazon.com/) for providing an excellent blog that served as the foundation for this project.
+This -> [https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html], was instrumental in guiding the implementation of the base architecture.